-Nord Anglia upholds these principals**.
+Nord Anglia upholds these principles**.

-- Staff Administration; including but not limited to; appointments or removals, pay, discipline, superannuation, work management or other personal matters in relation to its staff.
+- Staff Administration; including but not limited to: appointments or removals, pay, discipline, superannuation, work management or other personal matters in relation to its staff.

-- Advertising Marketing and Public Relations; including but not limited to, advertising or marketing the business of Nord Anglia, activity, goods or services and promoting public relations in connection with that business, activity or goods or services.
+- Advertising Marketing and Public Relations; including but not limited to: advertising or marketing the business of Nord Anglia, activity, goods or services and promoting public relations in connection with that business, activity or goods or services.

-- Accounts and Records including but not limited to; keeping accounts related to business and activities carried on by Nord Anglia, deciding whether to accept a person as a customer or supplier, keeping records of purchases, sales or other transactions for the purposes of ensuring that the requisite payments and deliveries are made, services provided by Nord Anglia or to Nord Anglia and financial or management forecast information to assist Nord Anglia in the conduct of its business and activity.
+- Accounts and Records including but not limited to: keeping accounts related to business and activities carried on by Nord Anglia, deciding whether to accept a person as a customer or supplier, keeping records of purchases, sales or other transactions for the purposes of ensuring that the requisite payments and deliveries are made, services provided by Nord Anglia or to Nord Anglia and financial or management forecast information to assist Nord Anglia in the conduct of its business and activity.

-- Education, including but not limited to; the provision of education or training as a primary function or as a business activity.
+- Education, including but not limited to the provision of education or training as a primary function or as a business activity.

-- Consultancy and Advisory Services; including but not limited to; the giving of advice or rendering professional services and the provision of services of an advisory, consultancy or intermediary nature.
+- Consultancy and Advisory Services; including but not limited to: the giving of advice or rendering professional services and the provision of services of an advisory, consultancy or intermediary nature.

 - Observe fully the conditions regarding fair collection and use of personal data;

 - Meet its legal obligations to specify the purpose for which personal data is used;

 - Collect and process appropriate personal data and only to the extent that it is needed to fulfil operational needs or to comply with any legal requirements;

 - Ensure the quality and accuracy of personal data used;

 - Apply appropriate checks to determine the length of time personal data is held in accordance with what is necessary for the purpose for which it was collected;